 These days, the question should no longer be “why should we release singles” but “how to release singles in the most effective way possible.”

-But before we do all of that, lets take a few seconds to revisit why we should release singles (in case you are still on the fence or can’t remember why it is a good idea).
+Before I get to what it was that I did, lets take a few seconds to revisit why we should release singles (in case you are still on the fence or can't remember why it is a good idea).

 Why Singles?